History of Live Nation Entertainment in Timeline

 In 2021, Live Nation announced a joint venture with Duke Concept, a concert promoter specializing in African artists, to support touring Afrobeat artists.

-January 2022: Lawsuits Related to Astroworld Incident Consolidated
+January 2022: Astroworld Lawsuits Consolidated

-February 2022: Drakeo the Ruler's Family Files Wrongful Death Lawsuit Against Live Nation
+February 2022: Drakeo the Ruler's Family Files Wrongful Death Lawsuit

-April 25, 2022: Live Nation Acquires Music Management International (MMI)
+April 25, 2022: Live Nation Acquires Music Management International

-May 2022: Bill Pascrell Calls for Breakup of Live Nation
+May 2022: Bill Pascrell Calls for Break Up of Live Nation

-In November 2022, calls to break up Live Nation were repeated after the Taylor Swift (The Eras Tour) Ticketmaster controversy.
+In November 2022, calls for Live Nation to be unwound and broken up were repeated after the Taylor Swift "The Eras Tour" Ticketmaster controversy.

 On August 2, 2023, Dynamic Ticket Systems, LLC. sued Ticketmaster and Live Nation for patent infringement.